mvolkmann/blog/src/flutter.md

 | `toolbarHeight`    | `double` height of the toolbar (first row)                   |
 | `toolbarTextStyle` | `TextStyle` of the toolbar widgets                           |

+The `bottom` parameter is typically used for page navigation buttons to be displayed near the top of the UI as an alternative to the `Scaffold` `botttomNavigationBar`.

 See the sample app in the GitHub repo {% aTargetBlank "https://github.com/mvolkmann/flutter_appbar", "flutter_appbar" %}.